MicrosoftDocs/customer-insights/ci-docs/home.md

 # Explore Customer Insights

-You can [Dynamics 365 Customer Insights](https://home.ci.ai.dynamics.com/) on the following URL: [https://home.ci.ai.dynamics.com/](https://home.ci.ai.dynamics.com/).
+You can access [Dynamics 365 Customer Insights](https://home.ci.ai.dynamics.com/) on the following URL: [https://home.ci.ai.dynamics.com/](https://home.ci.ai.dynamics.com/).

 The **Home** page shows guides you through the configuration process for key features and provides an overview of segments, measures, and enrichment data.